Office HoursMonday, Tuesday, Thursday & Friday: 10:00-12:00 und 13:00-17:00 Saturday: 10:00 -16:00 Sunday and Wednesday by arrangement only

 VDP: Which of your wines would you recommend to someone who does not yet know your winery, as an introduction, so to speak?

 Hans-Jörg Lüchau: My calling card is naturally the Mayschosser Spätburgunder.
 This wine is my personal interpretation of the modern “Ahr-Burgundy”.
 The Pinot Noir grapes grow on slate and the wine is not influenced by oak aromas.
 Balance of our wines must be right from the entry level to the top.

-VDP: Of which wine are you particularly proud?
+VDP: Which wine are you particularly proud of?

 Since then, I continue to learn something new every day.
 Wolfgang showed me everything from the ground up and entrusted me with responsibility.
 After only a few years I was responsible for the cellar book and the harvest book.
 He also explained his philosophy to me in winemaking and taught me to taste it.
 Before Wolfgang Hehle died in March 2013, he said that there are no coincidences.
 There was a reason he had taught me everything.
 Now I must demonstrate what I have learned and be the bridge for the coming 14th generation.

 VDP: Do you have role models or mentors?

 Jürgen Doetsch: One should generally have a hard time with role models, because every person is authentic and therefore needs no role models.
 Mentors on the other hand exist.
 Wolfgang Hehle, as a mentor, has shaped the style and manner of the Deutzerhof and thus also its successors.
 For us at the Deutzerhof, the sentence of him is definitely remembered: "The winegrower grows with the vintages!
 Hans Lüchau's vintages have improved continuously, especially since 2015, as the verdict of the wine critics also shows.